 Make sure that the WLCs are configured in the same Mobility Group and ensure that you can ping the WLCs with the mobility pings.

-A. A Mobility Group can include up to 24 WLCs of any type.
+A Mobility Group can include up to 24 WLCs of any type.
 The number of access points supported in a Mobility Group is bound by the number of WLCs and WLC types in the group.

 You can add different mobility members that are part of a different Mobility Group into the mobility list that is used for mobility anchors that can anchor within a different Mobility Group.
 There can be up to 72 members in the list with up to 24 in the same Mobility Group.

-A. A mobility list is a group of controllers configured on a single controller that specifies members in different mobility groups.
+A mobility list is a group of controllers configured on a single controller that specifies members in different mobility groups.
 Controllers can communicate across mobility groups and clients can roam between access points in different mobility groups if the controllers are included in each other's mobility lists.
 In the example in this section, controller 1 can communicate with either controller 2 or 3, but controller 2 and controller 3 can communicate only with controller 1 and not with each other.
 Similarly, clients can roam between controller 1 and controller 2 or between controller 1 and controller 3 but not between controller 2 and controller 3.

 Controller 1 Controller 2 Controller 3

 Mobility group: A Mobility group: B Mobility group: C

 Controller 1 (group A) Controller 1 (group A) Controller 1 (group A)

 Controller 2 (group B) Controller 2 (group B) Controller 3 (group C)